Can Dogs Eat Cucumber? – Itsaboutdog

 • Vitamin C

 Vitamin C is an important antioxidant found in massive quantities in citrus fruits.
-Also found in Cucumbers, it helps in fighting inflammation, controlling free radicals that may cause cancer, and also helps slow down cognitive aging.
+Also found in cucumbers, it helps fight inflammation and control free radicals that may cause cancer, and it also helps slow down cognitive ageing.

 • Potassium